reymon359/how-to-live/docs/What you want is constantly changing/index.md

 ## Resources and credits

-Having a talk with my friend, Pablo Llorca, made me realize this in a deep way.
+Having a talk with my friend, Pablo Llorca, made me realize this deeply.

 ## Related advices